krzemienski/awesome-from-stars/README.md

 * [apple/foundationdb](https://github.com/apple/foundationdb): FoundationDB - the open source, distributed, transactional key-value store
 * [wader/fq](https://github.com/wader/fq): jq for binary formats - tool, language and decoders for working with binary and text formats
 * [fethica/FRadioPlayer](https://github.com/fethica/FRadioPlayer): A simple radio player framework for iOS, macOS, tvOS.
+* [e2b-dev/fragments](https://github.com/e2b-dev/fragments): Open-source Next.js template for building apps that are fully generated by AI.
+By E2B.
 * [attaswift/FrameworkTemplate](https://github.com/attaswift/FrameworkTemplate): My template for new cross-platform Swift frameworks
 * [enzo1982/freac](https://github.com/enzo1982/freac): The fre:ac audio converter project
 * [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT): Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation does not rely on any paid OpenAI API, making it accessible to anyone.